 Establish Your Needs

-- Mount Style – Fortunately for us the Honda Accord can fit a variety of different bike carriers on its body.
-Some vehicles are rather limited in the carrier options available, but the Accord really isn’t.
-We’ll break down the most common bike carrier mounts that you will be looking at.
+- Mount Style – Fortunately for us, the Honda Accord can fit various bike carriers on its body.
+Some vehicles are somewhat limited in the carrier options available, but the Accord isn’t.
+We’ll break down the most common bike carrier mounts you will be looking at.

 - Hitch-Mount – Your hitch mount comes off of the back of your vehicle, where you would hitch something to tow along behind you.
 Hitch mounted bike carriers are easy to install, flexible in their usage, and tend to be the easiest to load and unload.
 For hitch mounted bike carriers, you want to pay attention to your hitch size and the hitch size of your vehicle.
 The big con for this style mount is that you will lose trunk access while creating extra length.

 - Roof Mount – The most common type of single bike carrier that we see is the roof-mounted version.
 Roof-mounted carriers work best for individual bikes.
 Roof carriers allow you to keep the car’s rear free of extended length while also leaving the trunk open for access.
 However, the roof-mounted carrier typically requires two people to use it with ease.
 Lifting your bike over your head and onto your roof is tough for one person.